ISLAMIC TRUST: WHY YOU NEED ONE

 Islamic wills and Islamic trusts are a vital part of Islamic estate planning.
 The will is the most important document because it provides instructions about how you want to distribute your assets.
 The trust is one of the most useful and flexible tools in Islamic estate planning because it enables the transfer of assets during the lifetime of the person who creates the Islamic trust.
 This is why many Muslims incorporate Islamic wills and trusts into their estate planning.

-The Islamic will has the same purposes as a conventional will does.
+The Islamic will has the same purposes as a conventional will.
 It may be used to:

 • name a guardian for minor children,